TechnoGeeek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Creating a script that prints all possible combinations of two letters, except oo.
 Writing a script that prints a number with two decimal places Writing a script that converts a number from base 10 to base 16.
+Writing a script that encodes and decodes text using the rot13 encryption.
+Assume ASCI